 To apply for a marriage license in the Town of Windsor:

 - Both the future spouses must appear in person at the Town Clerk's Office to apply for the marriage license, as an oath must be taken by both parties.
-However, it is not necessary for both parties to appear at the same time, if their schedules do not permit it.

 - You must also present the Clerk’s Office with a current photo I.D. - a driver's license, if you are a U.S. citizen and a passport or some other official government photo identification, if you are not a U.S. citizen.